rdehuyss/devoxx-demo-rpi/src/main/java/org/jobrunr/devoxx/demo2/README.md

 3. Instead of relaxing, we will now brew a Beer which takes a lot of time!
     1. make sure the beer brewing process details are visible on the dashboard
     2. let's add a progress bar of our beer brewing process to the dashboard
+    3. Show the brewing process on the Raspberry Pi LCD